sesam-io/sesam-mysql-to-mongodb-example/README.md

     }

-Now we want to add that data to the MongoDB store, so we will add one last pipe to push that data to the mongodb container we have running through the microservice we created before.
+Now we want to add that data to the MongoDB store, so we will add one last pipe to push that data to the mongodb container we have running, through the microservice we created before.

     $ sesam add-pipes "[$(cat sesam/pipe-mongodb.json)]"